Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/jdbc-driver.markdown

 The XAP JDBC interface allows database-driven applications to interact with spaces via SQL queries and commands.
 A query processor transparently translates SQL queries into legal space operations.
 No integration is required - all you need to do is point the application to the XAP JDBC driver like any other JDBC driver.

 {{%refer%}}
-If you need SQL-99 compliant query functionality,  it is available in the InsightEdge Platform package.
-Look at the SQLQuery and [JDBC Driver]({{%latestjavaurl%}}/sql-query-intro.html) topics in the Java developers guide.
+This JDBC driver is not SQL-99 compliant.
+SQL-99 compliant query functionality is available in the InsightEdge Platform edition.
+Refer to the SQLQuery and [JDBC Driver]({{%latestjavaurl%}}/sql-query-intro.html) topics in the Developer Guide.
 {{%/refer%}}